Mwesigwa Rukutana

 Mwesigwa Rukutana, is a Ugandan lawyer and politician.
 He served as Deputy Attorney General of Uganda from 1 March 2015 to January 2020.
 He replaced Fred Ruhindi, who was appointed Attorney General.
 He was transferred from attorney general chambers to Minister of State for Labour until June 2021 when he was dropped from the cabinet.
-He was appointed to the post of deputy attorney general on 1 March 2015, Prior to that, between 27 May 2011 and 1 March 2015, he served as the State Minister for Labor in the Ugandan Cabinet.
-He was appointed to this position on 27 May 2011.
+He was appointed to the post of deputy attorney general on 1 March 2015, Between 27 May 2011 and 1 March 2015, he served as the State Minister for Labor in the Ugandan Cabinet.
 He replaced Emmanuel Otala, who was dropped from the Cabinet.
 Prior to that, he served as the State Minister for Higher Education, from 16 February 2009 until 27 May 2011.

 He is Former Member of Parliament (MP) for Rushenyi County, Ntungamo District.
 He had continuously served in that capacity since 2001 until he lost to Naome Kabasharira in the 2021 general election.